diegoorellanaga/CodeFights/README.md

 # Code1.py

-This code implements a function that receives an array and returns the maximum sub continuous array of this array that is a zigzag array.
+This code implements a function that receives an array and returns the maximum length of a sub continuous array of this array that is a zigzag array.

 ## what is a zigzag array